-On 29 November a crowd of thousands gathered on Bakery Hill to welcome the returning delegation and hear their report.
+On 29 November a crowd of thousands gathered on Bakery Hill to welcome the delegation returning from Melbourne and hear their report.
 The meeting was divided about how to respond to Hotham.
-There were those who called for peaceful resistance as urged by Hummfray and those who urged that they should no longer show their licences, press the police to arrest them all and then go peacefully to the Camp.
-This exercise of mass passive resistance would force the government to back down, as it had at Bendigo and earlier at Forest Creek.
+There were those who called for peaceful resistance as urged by Hummfray and those who urged that they should no longer show their licences, press the police to arrest them all and then go peacefully to the Camp in an exercise of mass passive resistance.
 The meeting decided on action and passed the following motion: